wahibhaq/practise-android-stuff/TASKS.md

    - [x] Dagger2 functionality added
    - [x] Add Manager to act as mediator btw Network and UI layer
    - [x] Implement the convert currency end point and test
+   - [ ] Decide whether to change app name to 'app' & restrict it to one app or multiple apps in one project
    - [ ] Fix the structure and the architecture of the app
    - [ ] Add basic UI for testing integration
    - [ ] Verify both endpoints and implementation